BUEC500C1/api-design-brian-macomber/README.md

 ### Objectives:
-- Develop an API and module that will get the current weather conditions from an airport
+- Develop an API and module that will get the current weather conditions for any USA airport
 - Integrate Continuous Build Process to check if the software in each development stage passed the build process.
 - Integrate unit test and run the unit test in continuous integration process.